 Coassemble, the Award-Winning Learning Management System (LMS) that calls Newcastle and Sydney home (with additional offices in the United States), revisited outsourcing after having a bad experience the first time around.

-Similar to Gobe, there was a compelling internal need to support growth with the most effective strategies.
-Unlike Gobe, this wasn’t Coassemble’s first attempt at outsourcing.
+Similar to Urth, there was a compelling internal need to support growth with the most effective strategies.
+Unlike Urth, this wasn’t Coassemble’s first attempt at outsourcing.
 As a result, they realised that if they couldn’t make outsourcing work, they’d have to explore a material investment in an internal team.

 High pressure.
 High motivation.